MathysCogne/42_Cub3D/README.md

 grid[(int)y−1][(int)x−1]==1
 grid[(int)y−1][(int)x−1]==1

 Repeat until this condition is met.
+I demonstrated the algo for the step1, i'm sure you can expend it yourself for each step

-As a result, we obtain the pixel offset of the image as a percentage—a value x (between 0 and 1) and a value y (between 0 and 1).
+As a result, we obtain the pixel offset of the image as a percentage.
+A value x (between 0 and 1) and a value y (between 0 and 1).

-The result is mapped as a pixel offset (x %, y %) between 0 and 1, determining how the final scene is drawn.
+The result is mapped as a pixel offset, a value between 0 and 1, determining the pixel (column of pixel) to print for this ray.
+On the map, the offset is something like 0.50.
+This if your img is 200*200, it is the column 100 that you will have to render.

-- 5/ Draw the Image and Enjoy Your 3D View!
+- 5/ You still can't understand... look at the code
+So far, you can only get a column offset, you can't get a single one pixel.
+You have 2 choice.
+The first one is to create a function to render the column.
+The other one is to continue on this logic and introduce a z axis.
+This is our choice, computing each pixel using raycasting.
+So, this demonstration is a simplified version of the algo, to make it work, you should introduce the z axis (height).
+We want to keep this text simple.
+Please look at the code to understand how to introduce the z axis.
+Helper: z vector correction: sin(ray.angle_v);

 - 6/ I'm still lost
 You should use: